 Unique Ways to Use Trays in Your Home

-While trays are known to be used to carry food and things from place to place quickly, they are also able to do so much more.
-Below we are sharing other unique ways to use a tray.
+While trays are commonly used to carry food and things from place to place quickly, they can also do so much more.
+Below, we share other unique ways to use a tray.

 - Craft area organizing on a craft table.